mmann78/TTSCarcassonne/README.md

 Contains code related to setting up the game.
 Basically, everything that happens when you click the "Start Game" button.

+### setup_helper.ttslua

+Helper functions for game setup that are generic and are expansion set agnostic.

+### expansion_rivers.ttslua

+Encapsulates the behavior of the rivers expansions (RiverI, RiverII, RiverBB5, GamesQuarterly)

 ### game_logic.ttslua

 Contains most of the logic that drives the game's rules.